-Coming up with a good business name is one of the highest leveraged marketing activities you can do.
+Coming up with a good business name is one of the best marketing activities you can do.

 Get your business name right from, and a lot of marketing is automatically built into your business success.
 Get your business name wrong (dull name, confusing name, etc.) and it’ll hurt your marketing efforts and make it hard for potential customers to understand what you do and why they should hire you.